Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 963, 2 units

-These courses enlist us to create a depth psychologically informed critical community and ecopsychology for the 21st century.
-Community psychology, liberation psychologies, and ecopsychology are placed in conversation with depth psychology to explore the interface between psyche, culture, and nature, as we seek to create paths for psychological, community, cultural, and environmental well-being.
+This domain enlists students to create a depth psychologically informed critical eco-community psychology for the 21st century.
+Community psychology, liberation psychologies, indigenous psychologies, and ecopsychology are placed in conversation with depth psychology to explore the interface between psyche, culture, and nature, as we seek to create paths for psychological, community, cultural, and environmental thriving.

 Introduction to Critical Community Psychology